S3ak/js-frameworks/module-1/lesson-3/lesson-3-react-bootstrap-and-routing.md

 ## Routing

+Routing is how our users navigate our SPA application.
+Each webpage can be described as a route.
+Routes can be nested in other routes.
+This is how we can build dynamic and flexible web experiences.

+First we will create a home, about and contact page.

 We have a link to an About page and a Contact page in our navigation, but no way to display that content.

 We will create components to display content on each of those pages, but first let’s create a Heading component which will receive a title prop and return an h1 element.